 - Prepare a meeting agenda organized around questions about community cultural needs.
 Feel free to use and edit the sample community input meeting agenda.

 - Identify a facilitator to manage the meeting.
 It need not be the chair or even an LCC member.
 Pick someone who can be objective, move the meeting along on time and on topic and engage people in discussions.
 The facilitator could be an artist or community organizer.

 - Consider handing out a written survey to gather feedback on specific questions and ask audience members to turn in the forms as they leave.
 More information about creating a survey can be found below.

 - Invite a broad spectrum of the community.
-Consider reaching out to applicants (both successful and unsuccessful), local artists, educators, the local chamber of commerce, library, historical commission, local/regional tourism office, art instructors, civic, business and clerical leaders, senior centers, cultural and other non-profit organizations, etc. Consider asking people on this list to bring another person whose opinion they respect.
+Consider reaching out to applicants (both successful and unsuccessful), local artists, educators, the local chamber of commerce, library, historical commission, local/regional tourism office, art instructors, civic, business and clerical leaders, senior centers, cultural and other nonprofit organizations, etc. Consider asking people on this list to bring another person whose opinion they respect.
 Promote the meeting in areas where local people hang out, such as coffee shops, restaurants, town dump, etc.

-Managing a Community Engagement Meeting
+Managing a Community Input Meeting